cymen/node-promised-land/README.md

     loop(0);

-A variant (./looping/finite-promises-variant.js) using promise from npm:
+A variant (./looping/finite-promises-variant.js) using promise from npm which gets up to 2729 repeatably:

     var Promise = require('promise');